ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds to the source with the appropriate message
 1. In case of Exceptions, system will trigger error messages as received from the Database.

-#### B. Update and Delete a Gender Type in Gender Type Masterdata DB
+#### B. Update and Delete a Gender Type in Gender Type Masterdata Database

 ##### (i) Update

-On receiving a request to update a Gender Type with the input parameters (code, name, lang_code and is_active), the system updates the Gender Type in the Gender Type DB for the code received as per the below steps
+On receiving a request to update a Gender Type with the input parameters (code, name, lang_code and is_active), the system updates the Gender Type in the Gender Type Database for the code received as per the below steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (16) - Mandatory
    * name - character (64) - Mandatory